ravivyas84/go-blog/posts/web-3-is-flawed.md

 These are my personal strong opinions, which are weakly held.
 While I am currently bearish on most of the Crypto, I am open to learning about any real problems crypto is solving, hit me up on [Twitter](https://twitter.com/ravivyas84)

 ## More Opinions
-Other people’s concerns around all things web3
+Other people's concerns around all things web3

 [Moxie on the technology of NFTs](https://moxie.org/2022/01/07/web3-first-impressions.html)